 |Feed System:||40-round detachable box magazine|

 Jonathan LaForce was a retired USMC Colonel who began work on the M41 in 2026, incorporating his combat experiences during his service.
-In late 2026, the USMC became aware of his design, and was so interested that they not only encouraged him to continue developing it, but even borrowed concepts from the weapon for a full-sized service rifle utilizing caseless, electronically-fired ammunition, which was developed by Armat Battlefield Systems alongside LaForce’s private endeavor.
-However, the XM37 proved to have only mediocre reliability and the fragility and susceptibility to contamination of the caseless ammunition led to the rifle being considered unacceptable for the harsh environments in which it would be used, and the USMC refused to accept it.
-However, they retained interest in the XM41, because of a perceived ability to deploy it in more controlled environments where ammunition contamination was less likely, and also because of the potential of the explosive rounds it fired, which were also designed by LaForce.
+In late 2026, the Department of Defense became aware of his design and was so interested that not only did they encourage him to continue developing it, but even borrowed concepts from the weapon for a full-sized service rifle utilizing caseless, electronically-fired ammunition, commissioning Armat Battlefield Systems to develop the weapon alongside LaForce’s endeavor.
+However, the rifle, known as the XM37, proved to have only mediocre reliability and the fragility and susceptibility to contamination of the caseless ammunition led to the rifle being considered unacceptable for the harsh environments in which it would be used.
+Although the DOD lost interest in the XM37 and the concept of a standard-issue rifle firing caseless ammunition, they did express continued interest in the XM41 because of a perceived ability to deploy it in more controlled environments where ammunition contamination was less likely and also because of the potential of the explosive rounds it fired, which were also designed by LaForce.

 In late 2027, LaForce completed his design and it was trialed and accepted by the United States as the M41 submachine gun.
 Although their XM37 had been rejected, Armat Battlefield Systems quickly purchased a production license for the M41, resulting in LaForce receiving sizeable royalty payments for the rest of his life.
 Armat began full production of the M41 in early 2028.

 By the late 2040s, however, some further drawbacks to the M41’s design were beginning to show.
-Although not an excessively heavy weapon and considered of a reasonable size for its firepower, many troops did consider it to be larger and heavier than was ideal, as well as having higher recoil than many other weapons of a similar type.
+Although not an excessively heavy weapon and considered of a reasonable size for its firepower, many troops did consider it to be larger and heavier than ideal, as well as having higher recoil than many other weapons of a similar type.
 Tank crews were particularly unhappy with its size, although they praised its firepower.
 As a result, a compromise was reached.
 A new submachine gun firing explosive ammunition would be developed to largely replace the M41, while the M41 would be retained as limited-standard for certain users.
 The result of this program was the Heckler and Koch M39 submachine gun, based on their UMP design.
-Out of the five branches of the US military, the M41 was most heavily used by the Navy, and was in fact the most common “long arm” the Navy employed, due to its suitability for use in ship security, boarding missions, and special operations.
+Out of the five branches of the US military, the M41 was most heavily used by the Navy, and was in fact the most common “long arm” the Navy employed due to its suitability for use in ship security, boarding missions, and special operations, even after the adoption of the M39.
 It was particularly prized by Navy SEALs.

-The M41 was the first firearm designed to use titanium aluminide alloys in its construction.
-This gives it exceptional strength and light weight.
-It is a compact weapon, measuring only 33 inches long.
+The M41 uses an unconventional “double-layer” body.
+The main receiver is made of aluminum for light weight, while the outer shell is made of a heat-resistant polymer to protect the operator from the high temperatures often generated by firing.
+Because the top of the receiver is exposed to aid cooling, the large carry handle also serves to protect the operator from accidentally touching the hot metal surface.
+The M41 is a compact weapon, measuring only 33 inches long.
 This makes it comparable to the M933P carbine in terms of length, although it weighs almost two pounds more and the roles filled by the two weapons are rather different.
-It has a distinctive forward handguard with eight vent slots cut in each side and a long cut-out along the top.
+It has a distinctive forward handguard with eight vent slots cut in each side and a long cut-out along the top, while the receiver is covered with an outer shell made of heat-resistant polymer to protect the user from the high temperatures the weapon generates on firing.

-The M41 features a charging handle on the right side, used for chambering a round when a new magazine is inserted with the chamber empty, and also for ejecting failed or training-use rounds.
+The M41 features a charging handle on the right side, used for chambering a round when a new magazine is inserted with the chamber empty and also for ejecting failed or training-use rounds.
 Although LaForce’s decision to only put the charging handle on one side was somewhat controversial because it was not considered ambidextrous, LaForce himself demonstrated during trials that a right-handed user could easily slip their left hand under the carry handle and over the receiver to reach the handle, while a left-handed user could reach the handle directly with their right hand.
-An ejection port cover is installed over the emergency ejection port, and must be manually opened to extract a round.
-This helps seal the weapon from foreign debris, aiding reliability.
+An ejection port cover is installed over the emergency ejection port and will pop open when struck by an unfired round being ejected.
+This helps seal the weapon from foreign debris, aiding reliability, although once the port opens to allow a round to be ejected, it must be manually pushed closed.

 The M41 fires caseless ammunition, which comes with several unique advantages and disadvantages.
 Although the removal of the extraction and ejection phases of the firing cycle improve reliability and the caseless ammunition weighs less per round than an equivalent cased cartridge, the caseless rounds are both fragile and susceptible to contamination by any liquid they might come in contact with, including water, left-over cleaning solvent, and potentially even excessive lubrication.
 Conversely, the lack of an ejection phase in the operating cycle makes the gun an almost completely sealed system, which minimizes the entry of foreign debris.
-This in itself provides some protection from water, but much more notably, provides almost complete protection from sand or other small debris that could otherwise enter and jam the weapon, and so the M41 has exceptional reliability when used in sandy or dusty environments.
+This in itself provides some protection from water but much more importantly provides almost complete protection from sand or other small debris that could otherwise enter and jam the weapon.
+This means that the M41 has exceptional reliability when used in sandy or dusty environments, which is why even after the adoption of the M39, the M41 continues to see use with certain regular infantry units who frequently operate in such areas.

 In a firearm firing cased ammunition, each spent casing acts as a heat sink, carrying a significant amount of heat away from the weapon, while in a firearm that uses caseless ammunition that heat remains in the weapon and continues to build up, leading to overheating and even ammunition cook-off.
-Because of this, the M41 is somewhat unsuited for periods of sustained fire.
+Because of this, the M41 is somewhat unsuited for periods of sustained fire, although the polymer outer casing helps protect the operator from the receiver itself when it grows hot.

 Despite its weaknesses, the M10-210 round is also highly effective.
 Fired from the M41’s 9.72 inch barrel, with a rifling twist rate of 1:16, the 210-grain round reaches a muzzle velocity of 1,663 feet per second, and a muzzle energy of 1,290 ft/lbs.
 This is further augmented by the use of an explosive filler that makes up most of the bullet’s mass.
 The explosive material used, LIRE, or Limited Impact Resistance Explosive, is impact sensitive so that a fusing system is not required for each individual round, but stable enough that the force required to detonate the bullet can only be generated by an impact while in flight; thus, the ammunition cannot be unintentionally detonated by dropping a round, magazine, or loaded gun.
 However, there was at least one recorded instance where an airdropped pallet containing LIRE ammunition suffered a parachute malfunction and exploded on impact with the ground.
 This resulted in certain restrictions placed on the airdropping of LIRE ammunition.